Last Updated on October 22, 2022 by Jim Ferri

 Harvest Feast tickets are DKK 300 (approximately $44) and include a three-course menu from one of eight participating restaurants.
 Each restaurant offers its own menu – when buying your ticket, you decide which restaurant(s) you want to try.

 Attendees, however, must bring their own cutlery, plates etc. Thankfully, there are shops on Frederiksberg Allé where you can purchase cutlery for the event.
 You can also bring your own beverage, or purchase it from the bar.
 Tickets will go on sale on the Copenhagen Cooking website after June 25.

 While there is a fee for dinner, there are also free events such as tastings and talks.
 In 2019, 80,000 visitors attended cooking workshops, wine tastings, and other events about the city.

 Helsinki: Baltic Herring Festival (Silakkamarkkinat)

-Date not yet set but usually the first two weeks of October.
+Note: Date not yet set but it is usually held the first two weeks of October.

 Every October fishermen bring their small boats to the wharf at Helsinki’s Market Square to sell their catch.
-All about the square you’ll find plenty of herring prepared in a variety of ways, as well as other Finn foodstuffs.
+About the square you’ll find plenty of herring prepared in a variety of ways, as well as other foodstuffs.
 The fair activities include a competition for the best herring dish and a race of traditional sailing ships.

 Although a bit of a niche festival, Silakkamarkkinat is an ancient tradition in Helsinki that has been held every year since 1743.